Eziclip

 AI transcription with word-level timing

-The transcription is handled by an on-device AI speech model that detects the spoken language on its own and returns every word with its own start and end time.
+The transcription is handled by an AI speech model that detects the spoken language on its own and returns every word with its own start and end time.
 That timing is what keeps the transcript locked to the audio — as it plays, the words highlight in sync, so finding and fixing a spot is instant.

 The model covers around 100 languages, including English, Spanish, Portuguese, French, German, Italian, Russian, Ukrainian, Polish, Dutch, Turkish, Arabic, Hindi, Japanese, Korean and Chinese.
 Recognition is never flawless, so every word is editable: click to fix a name, a spelling or some slang and it updates instantly.
 The final text is always yours to correct.

-Everything happens on your own computer.
-When you drop in a file it is decoded and transcribed in your browser — there is no upload, no server processing your audio, and nothing for any model to keep or train on.
-That's a real guarantee rather than a policy line: the recording simply has nowhere else to go.
+When you drop in a file it's decoded and transcribed right in your browser — and nothing for any model to keep or train on.

 Download as text, Word, or subtitles